ablacan/NewInML2022_ICML/README.md

 # Important Dates (to be confirmed)

-Paper submission deadline has been set to May 1, 2022 AoE.
+Paper submission deadline has been set to May 15, 2022 AoE.

-* May 1, 2022 (Anywhere on Earth): Paper submission deadline
+* May 15, 2022 (Anywhere on Earth): Paper submission deadline
-* June 6, 2022 (Anywhere on Earth): Author notification of acceptance
+* June 20, 2022 (Anywhere on Earth): Author notification of acceptance
-* July 18, 2022: Workshop day with best selected abstracts presentations
+* July 17-18, 2022: Workshop session with best selected abstracts presentations

 # Program